JennStro/spring-boot-experiment/README.md

 `curl localhost:8080/hello?Jenny` should give you a greeting.

 `curl localhost:8080/` should give you a greeting.

+Download the Spring CLI and then run
+`spring run src/main/groovy/app.groovy  `should run the groovy app and `curl localhost:8080` should give you a greeting.